-The County of Denver maintains this buffalo herd about twenty miles west of the city.
+The County of Denver maintains this buffalo herd about twenty miles west of the city in Genesee Park, Colorado.
 The bison are direct descendants of the last wild herd of bison in the U.S.

-If you are heading east towards Denver, also look to your right because the bison could be on either side of the highway.
-However, by the time you see them you’ll have passed the exit for the overlook.
+If you are traveling east towards Denver, look to your right because the bison could be on either side of the highway.
+However, by the time you see them, you’ll have passed the exit for the overlook.

+They roam in a large natural setting so they aren’t always visible near the road.
+Your best chance for seeing them is to get off exit 254.
+If present, you’ll be able to see them at the first stop sign.
 If they are not visible on one side of the highway, be sure to check the large meadow on the other side of I-70.
 The bison are able to pass under the highway through a tunnel in order to get to their other pasture.

-Season: Year round, depending on if Bison are near highway and in view
+Season: Year-round | Depending on if the Bison are near the highway and in view